skip to Main Content

 Because Jesus’ Spirit lived in Stephen, Stephen was able to love those who were cruel to him.
 The same principle is true for us today, too.

-Lord, I don’t see only love in Scripture.
-I see a bold love that comes from living in Your Spirit.
-I am eager to know what it looks like as it’s expressed in my own life.
-Will You cultivate this sort of bold love in me?
+Lord, will You cultivate this sort of bold love in me?
 Speak powerfully and lovingly through me, even in the hardest conflict.
 Amen.

-Learn more from Pete’s teaching on Luke, What Will Jesus Do?
+Learn more from Pete’s teaching series on Luke, What Will Jesus Do?

 Back To Top